youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-integration-nvt.rst.txt

     the random force is chosen via the fluctuation-dissipation theorem to be consistent with the specified drag and temperature, :math:`T`.
     When :math:`kT=0`, the random force :math:`\vec{F}_\mathrm{R}=0`.

-.. py:class:: BDNVT(all_info, group, T, seed)
+.. py:class:: LangevinNVT(all_info, group, T, seed)

-   The constructor of a Brownian NVT thermostat object for a group of particles.
+   The constructor of a Langevin NVT thermostat object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.